kneehit/Customer_Segmentation/README.md

 # Customer Segmentation of Wholesale Distributor

+## Problem Statement
 The data set consists of clients of a wholesale distributor.
-It includes the annual spending in monetary units (m.u.) on diverse product categories
+It includes the annual spending in monetary units (m.u.) on diverse product categories. <br />
+Our task is to segment the clients so that the distributor can come up with promotional offers.

 Dataset:- https://archive.ics.uci.edu/ml/datasets/Wholesale%20customers